ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 30, 1530:**

+Earlier I stated that the statement of Problem 2 in the Homework would be changed.
+It is now changed, and ready for your work.

 **April 30, 1010:**

 In last Thursday's lecture, I mentioned the subject of course grades varying widely from one instructor to another.
 In that light, note that I gave some numerics regarding my own grading standards, in [our FAQs](https://github.com/ucdavis/ecs132/blob/master/FAQs.md).
 You may wish to review that statement.